aniskhan25/LUMI-AI-Guide/9-Wandb-visualization/README.md

 wandb: Run data is saved locally in /pfs/lustrep1/scratch/project_xxxxxxxxx/dir/wandb/wandb/run-20250217_125546-0ztzgx0x
 wandb: Run `wandb offline` to turn off syncing.
 wandb: Syncing run Example run
-wandb: ⭐️ View project at https://wandb.ai/<organization>/LUMI-visualtransformer
+wandb: ⭐️ View project at https://wandb.ai/<organization>/LUMI-visiontransformer
-wandb: 🚀 View run at https://wandb.ai/<organization>/LUMI-visualtransformer/runs/0ztzgx0x
+wandb: 🚀 View run at https://wandb.ai/<organization>/LUMI-visiontransformer/runs/0ztzgx0x

 ```

 ## Wandb Web Interface

-Navigate to https://wandb.ai/home to inspect the logs. `LUMI-visualtransformer` (the project name we provided in the initialization) should be visible under `Your recent projects`.
+Navigate to https://wandb.ai/home to inspect the logs. `LUMI-visionltransformer` (the project name we provided in the initialization) should be visible under `Your recent projects`.
 After selecting the project, you should be able to see the run that was just executed, which we named `Example run`.

 Under `Overview` you will be able to find general statistics of the run, such as the parameters we specified in the configuration, GPU count, Python version, run duration and so on.